 Wisdom tooth pain

-Wisdom tooth pain is a common reason why young people seek emergency dental care.
+Wisdom tooth pain is a common reason young people seek emergency dental care.
 Our oral surgeons assess the wisdom tooth condition and can provide wisdom tooth extraction to improve oral health.
 Patients are administered local anaesthetic prior to pain-free treatment and have the option of sedation treatment to feel entirely relaxed during urgent care.

 Tooth cusp damage

 Just as existing teeth may become damaged, so may teeth restorations.
-These include crowns, fillings, veneers, bridges, dentures and dental implants.
-Our clinic provides emergency and non-emergency dental restoration repair or replacement so that patients may enjoy a healthy oral function without delay.
+These include crowns, fillings, veneers, bridges, dentures, and dental implants.
+Our clinic provides emergency and non-emergency dental restoration, repair or replacement so that patients may enjoy a healthy oral function without delay.

 Broken/lost crowns or caps

-A broken or a lost crown or cap can cause a high level of discomfort.
+A broken or lost crown or cap can cause a high level of discomfort.
 At the Baker Street Dental Group, we’re happy to provide our patients with same-day crowns and cap opportunities, utilising the power of CEREC 3D printing technology.

 Accessing Emergency Dental Care

 The natural inclination is to panic or stress when an emergency occurs.
-By being prepared the dental emergency can be handled better and with peace of mind.
+By being prepared, the dental emergency can be handled better and with peace of mind.

 Aim of Emergency Dental Care

 Modern emergency dental care is now far more comprehensive, treating not only the source of oral pain and discomfort but correcting dental function as well.
 For example, patients suffering from sudden dental or oral pain may access emergency dental care.
-The cause of pain may be an infection in dental structures identified through emergency diagnostic tests.
+The cause of the pain may be an infection in dental structures identified through emergency diagnostic tests.